Updated on April 8, 2022, at 3:39 PM

 Reg BI has arguably had a more significant impact on broker-dealers than RIAs since RIAs have always had to live up to most of the standards outlined in the regulation.

 NAIC Model #275

-In addition to Reg BI, the NAIC adjusted their Suitability in Annuity Transactions Model Regulation (Model #275) during 2020.
+In addition to Reg BI, the NAIC adjusted its Suitability in Annuity Transactions Model Regulation (Model #275) in 2020.
 The NAIC sought to enhance their annuity suitability model regulation when they saw the DOL’s work with the Obama-era fiduciary rule and what the SEC was doing with Reg BI.
-They, too, moved towards a best interest standard.
+They, too, moved towards the best interest standard.